 - Have fallen behind on property-related expenses due to a hardship such as medical expenses, reduction in income, home repairs, divorce, disability, unemployment or under employment, or other challenges; and

 - Can afford property-related payments once you’re caught up through this program.

-If approved, you may get up to $25,000 to pay for property-related expenses through a forgivable two-year loan.
 There is no interest on the loan and there are no payments to make provided you do not sell the property within two years of the date of this loan and you have satisfied all loan terms.
 If you’ve already received assistance through another Florida Hardest-Hit Fund Program, your total assistance cannot exceed $50,000.

 Who should I call if I think I’m being scammed?

 If you are contacted by anyone who is not your mortgage company offering to work on your behalf for a fee or claiming you qualify for a loan modification or some other solution, you can report the suspected fraud by calling: